How to configure cluster between locally managed SMB appliances

 - Both appliances must have different names.

-- The secondary appliance must be empty from any configuration, The only configuration that should be is on the HW level (if LAN interface configured on the Active, then the same Port should be Configured in the Standby)
+- The secondary appliance must be empty from any configuration, The only configuration that should be is on the HW level (if LAN interface configured on the Active, then the same Port should be configured on the Standby)

 - Connect a sync cable between the appliances on the sync port [Default: LAN2 port].